rabbitstack/fibratus/docs/filters/rules.md

 #### Templates {docsify-ignore}

 Both, rule and macro `yaml` files can include Go [template](https://pkg.go.dev/text/template) directives.
-This encompass loops, conditional directives, pipelines, or functions.
+This encompasses loops, conditional directives, pipelines, or functions.
 Fibratus ships with a collection of [predefined](http://masterminds.github.io/sprig/) functions for string and filepath manipulation, math, date, and cryptographic functions to name a few.

 To illustrate the use of templates, let's assume the rules we deploy should only be enabled under the presence of a certain environment variable in the host.
 By combining different Go template directives, we can conditionally render a fragment of the `yaml` file if the `env` function which receives the `AZ` environment variable name returns the `za` value.